rmoscetti/machine-learning-scripts/R/Cumulative Performance Index/README.md

-# Cumulative Performance Index (CPI) Calculation in R
+# Cumulative Performance Index (CPI) calculation in R

 This project provides a set of R functions designed to compute a **Cumulative Performance Index (CPI)** from multiple model performance metrics.
 The CPI is derived from error measurements (e.g., calibration error, cross-validation error, prediction error), bias values, and R² statistics.
 By leveraging **Principal Component Analysis (PCA)**, the code weights and combines these metrics into a single, informative index for model evaluation.